 - ◆ Sign into Zoom with your name used to register for class.
 If you prefer to be called by a different name you may rename yourself in Zoom using the following format: "PreferredName (FirstName) LastName" - Arrive to class early.
 Be prepared and dressed as you would for an in-person class. - ◆ Your camera must be turned on and must remain on for the duration of the class.
 Your microphone must be muted and remain muted unless otherwise directed. - ◆ Do not post screenshots or recordings from any Zoom classes on social media.
-Our screen time together will be awkward enough without memorializing it forever in time.
-And even more importantly, such actions would constitute a violation of the Student Honor Code.

-- If you have to miss a Zoom session, or arrive late or leave early, please email me in advance as you would for an in-person class.
-Keep in mind that it may be hard for me to see if students are in the Zoom "waiting room" while I am teaching, so your timely arrival is much appreciated. - If you have connectivity issues, whether long-term or short-term, that impact your ability to participate (e.g., if you are limited to dial-in without video) let me know so we can explore other accommodations if necessary.
+Our screen time together will be awkward enough without memorializing it forever.
+And more importantly, such actions would constitute a violation of the Student Honor Code and the WSCL Principles of Community. - ♦ If you have to miss a Zoom session, or arrive late or leave early, please email me in advance as you would for an in-person class.
+Keep in mind that it may be hard for me to see if students are in the Zoom "waiting room" while I am teaching, so your timely arrival is much appreciated.